SDFIdk/vanda_hydrometry_data/README.md

 	stations --saveDb

+Usually if the data item already exists in the database its relevant values will be updated otherwise the item will be inserted.
+In this way there will not be doublets.

-The parameter is ignored for Examination Types.
+The save command is ignored for Examination Types.

 ### Inspect API retrieved data